 - Once the ghee starts melting, add sifted Besan and mix well.

-- Roast the gram flour on low-medium heat and stir continuously.
+- Roast the gram flour over low to medium heat, stirring continuously.

 - Once the flour is mixed with ghee, it will absorb all the ghee and will clump at first.